 How many watts does a 6v solar panel with 2w connected in series produce

-How many watts of solar power does Slovenia generate
+How many kilowatt-hours of electricity does a 1-watt solar panel generate

 The global commercial and industrial container energy storage market is experiencing unprecedented growth, with demand increasing by over 450% in the past three years.
 Containerized storage solutions now account for approximately 55% of all new commercial solar installations worldwide.
 North America leads with 45% market share, driven by corporate sustainability goals and federal investment tax credits that reduce total system costs by 35-40%.
 Europe follows with 38% market share, where standardized container designs have cut installation timelines by 70% compared to traditional solutions.
 Asia-Pacific represents the fastest-growing region at 55% CAGR, with manufacturing innovations reducing container system prices by 25% annually.
 Emerging markets are adopting container storage for remote power, construction sites, and emergency backup, with typical payback periods of 2-5 years.
 Modern container installations now feature integrated systems with 100kWh to multi-megawatt capacity at costs below $450/kWh for complete container energy solutions.